The Very Standard Kilogram

 A magnet levitating above a superconductor cooled by liquid nitrogen.
 While not the contraption investigated to measure the kilogram, the concept is the same: utilizing a magnetic field to generate the force required to derive the kilogram.
 Credit: Mai-Linh Doan/Wikimedia Commons, CC BY-SA 3.0. https://www.scientificamerican.com/article/how-do-they-do-that-a-closer-look-at-quantum-magnetic-levitation/

-In 2019, the approach that was accepted by the CIPM was to define the kilogram in terms of the Planck constant.
-The Planck constant is a physical constant that help correlate fundamental natural entities such as mass and energy.
-To realize this, the kilogram is measured using a device called the Kibble balance, which is essentially a single-pan weighing scale that measures the electric power necessary to oppose the weight of the kilogram as it’s pulled by Earth’s gravity.
-This requires the Planck constant to be fixed (6.62607015 × 10-34 kg∙m2∙s-1, for those that are curious).
-From there, the kilogram is then defined in terms of the second and the meter, both of which are also defined by fixed physical constants (the frequency of cesium-133 atom and the speed of light, respectively).
-With these terms traceable to unchanging, universal constants, this allows the kilogram to be derived, instead of being tied to a changing, physical piece of metal.
+In 2019, the approach accepted by the CIPM was defining the kilogram in terms of the Planck constant.
+The Planck constant correlates fundamental natural entities such as mass and energy and was fixed at 6.62607015 × 10⁻³⁴ kg·m²·s⁻¹.
+The mass is realized using a Kibble balance, essentially a high-precision weighing scale that measures the electrical power required to counteract a kilogram’s weight under Earth’s gravity.
+The kilogram is then defined in terms of the second and the meter, each defined by fixed physical constants (the frequency of cesium‑133 and the speed of light, respectively).
+By tying SI units to fixed natural constants, the kilogram is now derived rather than tied to a variable physical artifact.

 Impact